ross-eastman-mayden/Morsel/README.md

+# Morsel - the integrated restaurant service

+**N.B - I have left the Slim 3 readme at the bottom of this file for quick reference - some of you may not have used it before.**

+## Objectve

+1. To practice using modern technologies in a project with real life application.
+2. To practice collaboration, design and development stratergies, applicable to working in any modern software house.

+[Project Trello Board](https://trello.com/b/JXsVb3el) - contact ross.w.eastman@gmail.com

 # Slim Framework 3 Skeleton Application

 Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application.
 This application uses the latest Slim 3 with the PHP-View template renderer.
 It also uses the Monolog logger.